Pursuing Wonder, Knowledge & Love

 All our instructors are vetted, professional, and experienced classroom teachers who are eager to create a delightful learning environment where students thrive.
 Parents choose from full-program enrollment options or select classes a la carte to best suit their family’s needs.

-For the 2023–24 academic year, classes will meet for thirty-one weeks on Tuesdays, Fridays, and Thursdays with some classes meeting only once a week and other classes meeting twice a week.
-See the 2023–24 class schedule here.
+Classes typically meet for thirty-one weeks per school year primarily on Tuesdays and Fridays with some classes on Thursdays.
+Many classes meet only once a week, and other classes meet twice a week.

 Learn more to see if Bluebonnet Home Scholars Collaborative might be a good fit for your family.